NoufAlnuaimi/IntrotoIM/finalproject/journal.md

 ![](IMG_2003.jpg)
 #### Rough idea of my Processing page:
 ![](IMG_0626.JPG)
-#### For tomorrow and next week I'll probably try to be done with everything that has to do with processing and text that everything works fine then I will move to the arduino and make sure they're both communicating correctly and doing the things I want them to do.
+#### For tomorrow and next week I'll probably try to be done with everything that has to do with processing and test that everything works fine then I will move to the arduino and make sure they're both communicating correctly and doing the things I want them to do.